mukeshpilaniya/blog/_posts/Golang/Goroutine-ankur.md

    > If number of thread is more than number of cores than what is the problem ?

-     In distributed run queue schedular we know that each thread is having their own local run queue which contains information about which goroutine going to be execute next.
-So if the number of threads are greater than number of cores than during the **work stealing** process each thread has to scan all the thread local run queue so if threads are more than thid process is time consuming and the solution is not efficent so we need to limit thread scanning to a constant which is solve using M:P:N threading model.
+     In distributed run queue schedular we know that each thread is having their own local run queue which contains information about which goroutine going to be execute next.Also due to syscall, number of thread will increase and most of time their local run queue is empty.
+So if the number of threads are greater than number of cores than during the **work stealing** process each thread has to scan all the thread local run queue and most of time they are empty so if threads are more than this process is time consuming and the solution is not efficent so we need to limit thread scanning to a constant which is solve using M:P:N threading model.

 6. M:P:N Threading
    - P represented Processor that are resource required to run the go code.